nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example Usage:

 1. `findClient n/John Doe` to filter the list of clients to find `John Doe`.
-2. `listAssigned CLIENT_INDEX` to list out the policies assigned to the first client in the list from Step 1.
+2. `listAssigned 1` to list out the policies assigned to the first client in the list from Step 1.

 ### Deleting assigned policies from a client : `deleteAssigned`